wasp-lang/wasp/web/blog/2022-11-26-erlis-amicus-usecase.md

 ![amicus hero shot](../static/img/amicus-usecase/amicus-hero-shot.png)

-[Erlis Kllogjri](https://github.com/ErlisK) is an engineer based in San Francisco with a broad experience ranging from mechanical engineering and C/C++ microcontroller programming to Python and web app development.
-In his free time Erlis enjoys working on side projects and that is also how Amicus started out.
+[Erlis Kllogjri](https://github.com/ErlisK) is an engineer based in San Francisco with broad experience ranging from mechanical engineering and C/C++ microcontroller programming to Python and web app development.
+In his free time, Erlis enjoys working on side projects, which is also how Amicus started out.

-Amicus is a SaaS for legal teams - think about it as “Asana for lawyers”, but with features and workflows tailored to the domain of law.
+Amicus is a SaaS for legal teams - think about it as "Asana for lawyers", but with features and workflows tailored to the domain of law.

-Read on to learn how long it took Erlis to develop the first version of his SaaS with Wasp, how he got first paying customers and what features he plans to add next!
+Read on to learn how long it took Erlis to develop the first version of his SaaS with Wasp, how he got his first paying customers, and what features he plans to add next!

 <!--truncate-->

 ## Looking for a full-stack “all-in-one” solution, with React & Node.js

 Erlis first learned about Wasp on HackerNews and it immediately caught his attention, particularly the configuration language part.
-One of the companies he worked at in the past had their own internal DSL in the hardware domain and he understood how helpful it can be for moving fast and avoiding boilerplate.
+One of the companies he worked at in the past had its own internal DSL in the hardware domain, and he understood how helpful it could be for moving fast and avoiding boilerplate.

 Erlis also had previous experience in web development, especially on the front-end side in React and Javascript, so that made Wasp a logical choice.